 Primmer described the project in this article as “an excellent campaign.
 It will help to keep all the service organisations in the public eye”.
 The campaign was set up in the same year that the nation marks the centenary of the First World War and will use all of the money it raises to help Suffolk and north Essex-based ex-servicemen and women.

 This help comes in a variety of forms, with the RBL’s Area Manager for East Anglia and Essex, Kate Williams, saying “Increasingly, we are seeing younger ex-servicemen and women in need of such items as level access showers, stairlifts and mobility vehicle”.

-The items provided vary from low level walk in showers to grab rails, with all the most commonly requested products apparently “based around mobility needs and helping people to remain independent”.
+The items provided vary from low level walk in baths and showers to grab rails, with all the most commonly requested products apparently “based around mobility needs and helping people to remain independent”.

 The campaign looks to spread further awareness of the work of the RBL and its mission of making a difference to the lives of ex-service people, amid fears that those who could benefit from the services which supply mobility aids and other forms of assistance may often be too proud to seek such support.

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.